Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## Migration
 [drawbacks-migration]: #drawbacks-migration

-If [`local_default_bounds`] is accepted, migration would be practically seamless, as described in [#migration].
+If [`local_default_bounds`] is accepted, migration would be practically seamless, as described in [#migration](#migration).
 Even if it's not accepted, less seamless but still acceptable solution would be a change over edition.

 ## Message Passing
 [drawbacks-message-passing]: #drawbacks-message-passing